-- 1. Work with the student to develop a work schedule before the first day of the internship.
+- 1. Work with the student to develop a schedule before the first day of the internship.
 Develop an internship plan at the beginning of the semester that outlines the intern's goals and expectations for the internship. - 2.
 Provide at least one hour of direct contact to the intern per week.
-This direct contact and interaction is extremely important in allowing the intern to more fully understand the roles and responsibilities of the community health professional.
+This direct contact and interaction are extremely important in allowing the intern to more fully understand the roles and responsibilities of the community health professional.
 This time together enables the site supervisor to observe the intern at work, setting the groundwork for evaluation, and allows the site supervisor to share their expertise with the intern.
-During the supervisory hour each week, the intern's strengths and weaknesses should be discussed, along with specific suggestions on how to better carry out the internship responsibilities. - 3.
-Ensure all requirements of the organization (background checks, immunizations, etc.) are met upon tentative acceptance of the student intern.
-If these requirements result in the site being unable to accept the student, the site MUST contact UTSA immediately to facilitate other placement options. - 4.
+During the supervisory hour each week, the intern's strengths and weaknesses should be discussed, along with specific suggestions on how to better carry out the internship responsibilities.

+- 3. Ensure all requirements of the organization (background checks, immunizations, etc.) are met upon tentative acceptance of the student intern.
+If these requirements result in the site being unable to accept the student, the site MUST contact UTSA immediately to facilitate other placement options.
+The student must be told in advance, in writing, if they are responsible for any costs, such as a background check or drug test, and if any travel will be required. - 4.
 Provide the student with an orientation that includes an explanation of the background, structure, regulations and operations of the agency.
 This can also include additional training necessary for the intern student to complete their course assignments.
 Clarify relationships to higher-level administration, to other staff and to students, and give the student an understanding of the proper channels of communication. - 5.
 Provide the intern with appropriate workspace and necessary supplies.
 The site is expected to reimburse the intern for expenses incurred in fulfilling their duties (i.e. assigned travel, assigned attendance at workshops, etc.) if outside of the primary internship area.
-Additional potential costs an intern may incur should be discussed between the site supervisor and the intern in advance of the internship.

-- 6. Assign meaningful work that promotes professional growth of the intern while pursuing the goals of the placement agency.
-Whenever possible, provide a variety of learning opportunities including attendance at staff meetings, conferences, collaborative meetings, etc. Involvement in clerical and custodial tasks should be minimal.
-Foster a safe and productive work environment through ensuring the intern knows who to contact for questions about processes and procedures in the workspace including but not limited to lab safety, harassment, bullying, and misconduct - 7.
-Respond to any communication from the university faculty supervisor or internship coordinator in a timely manner (2-3 business days). - 8.
-Prepare two evaluations of the student intern, one midway through the experience and the other during the last week of the internship.
+Additional potential costs an intern may incur, including travel, should be discussed between the site supervisor and the intern in advance of the internship. - 6.
+Assign activities from the approved list that promote professional growth of the intern while pursuing the goals of the placement agency.
+Whenever possible, provide a variety of learning opportunities including attendance at staff meetings, conferences, collaborative meetings, etc. Involvement in clerical and custodial tasks should be minimal. - 7.
+Foster a safe and productive work environment through ensuring the intern knows who to contact for questions about processes and procedures in the workspace including but not limited to lab safety, harassment, bullying, and misconduct. - 8.
+Respond to any communication from the university faculty supervisor or internship coordinator in a timely manner (2-3 business days). - 9.
+Prepare two evaluations of the student intern, one midway through the experience and the other during the last week of the internship. - 10.
+Review the midterm and final hours log to ensure that the student has completed the required 300 internship hours.